***UPDATED FOR 2020 FILING***

-For example, if you and your spouse opened a Fidelity non-prototype retirement account as a brokerage account for your Solo 401k plan, you most likely will include “2R” as each brokerage account is “participant-directed” according to Fidelity’s guidelines.
+As an example, you and your spouse opened a Fidelity non-prototype retirement account as a brokerage account for your Solo 401k plan.
+Include code “2R”.
+That’s because each brokerage account is “participant-directed” according to Fidelity’s guidelines.

 Part V Compliance and Funding Questions: Suggestions and Guidelines